kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 Before you start this tutorial, verify the following basic requirements:

+- You have an internet connection and a web browser installed on your local computer.
 - You have a code editor, access to an interactive terminal shell, and are generally familiar with using command-line programs.
 - You have Docker installed and are generally familiar with using Docker commands for containerized applications.